nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 Cyclistic service area or if they have purchased multiple single passes.

 ### Data Organization
-There are 12 files with naming convention of YYYYMM-divvy-tripdata and each file includes information for one month, which content corresponds with the names of the column: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng and member_casual.
+There are 12 files, each following the naming convention of YYYYMM-divvy-tripdata, with each file representing data for a single month.
+The contents of these files correspond to the following columns: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, and member_casual.

 ## Process
 **SSMS** is used for combining, exploration and cleaning of the data.